Multicellular simulations with shape and volume constraints using optimal transport: Acknowledgments

 \section{Acknowledgments}

 This article was inspired by discussions with Takafumi Ichikawa on the modeling of embryonic development and with David Bourne, Maciej Buze and Steven Roper on the modeling of polycrystalline metals.
-The authors wish to thank Bruno Lévy, Roya Mohayaee, Steffen Plunder, Tsubasa Sukekawa, Tetsuya Hiraiwa and Sungrim Seirin-Lee for their insightful advice and for the useful discussions.
-The work of AD is supported by the following grant: KAKENHI Grant-in-Aid for Early-Career Scientists (Grant number 23K13015).
+The authors wish to thank Bruno Lévy, Roya Mohayaee, Steffen Plunder, Tsubasa Sukekawa, Tetsuya Hiraiwa for their insightful advice and for the useful discussions. \paragraph*{Funding:} The work of AD is supported by the following grant: KAKENHI Grant-in-Aid for Early-Career Scientists (Grant number 23K13015).
+The work of JF is supported by the French ``Agence Nationale de la Recherche'' via the ``PR[AI]RIE-PSAI'' project (ANR-23-IACL-0008). \paragraph*{Author contributions:} Conceptualization: AD and JF.
+Methodology: AD and JF.
+Software: AD and JF.
+Validation: AD and JF.
+Formal analysis: AD and JF.
+Investigation: AD and JF.
+Resources: AD and JF.
+Data curation: AD and JF.
+Writing - original draft: AD and JF.
+Writing - review \& editing: AD and JF.
+Visualization: AD and JF.
+Supervision: AD and JF.
+Project administration: AD and JF.
+Funding acquisition: AD and JF. \paragraph*{Competing interests:} All authors declare no competing interests. \paragraph*{Data and materials availability:} This study did not generate new materials.
+The full code (including the parameter sets) to reproduce all the simulations is available on GitHub at \url{www.github.com/antoinediez/ICeShOT} and on the Zenodo archive \url{https://doi.org/10.5281/zenodo.18603820}.
+The associated documentation website \url{https://iceshot.readthedocs.io/} includes all the supplementary videos mentioned in the present article.